larssonhthomas-afk/writebase-landing/index.md

 # Index

-WriteBase and why it is important for writers to have full controll over their process.
+WriteBase and why we writers need to have full control over their process.